To submit an article online, and to check the status of your submission, you need to have an account with Collabra: Psychology

 If you do not know about your institution’s policy on open access funding, please contact your departmental/faculty administrators and institution library, as funds may be available to you.

 If you do not have funds available to pay such fees then we can offer a full waiver to authors whose institutions/funders are unable to cover the fee.
-Please contact us should you need to discuss waiver options or the APC in general, however the official moment to request a waiver is when you are contacted about the APC, if your article is accepted.
+Please contact us should you need to discuss waiver options or the APC in general.
+If you need to request a waiver, please do so as soon as your article is accepted.
 Editorial decisions are made independently from the ability to pay the APC.